system-transparency/system-transparency/README.md

 ## Features

 ### Configuration data
-security_configuration.json: Cirtical data included into the initramfs
+security_configuration.json: Critical data included into the initramfs
 * Integer controlling the minimum number of signatures that must pass verification
 * String array of allowed fingerprints of root certificates for signature verification
 * Build timestamp